I feel I’m ‘king of the road,’ driving my rent-a-wreck to work at Universal Studios in the morning.

 “The way you’ve been slutting around, you should be charging the big bucks.”

 I shiver, thinking about my hitch hiking sign, ‘Blowjobs for McDonald’s.’

 “Not for me, boys.
 I’m just a slut, having fun.”

 “How many guys have you done since you left Boston?”

 “I don’t kiss and tell,” but I do realize it has been quite a few – Bill Burroughs, Monte, Paul, even Andy (sort of), Doug, Tony, Jimmy, Jake, Cary.
 I refuse to be slut-shamed – a true indication that I really am a slut now.
 Life as an 18-year-old is so different from how I had imagined it.
-I decide to hang out by the door, to keep Miller from getting beat on.
+I decide to hang out by the door, to keep Miller from getting jumped.
 Tony gets me an in and out stamp, after which he and Jimmy go inside.
-The bouncer is cool.
+The bouncer is cool as we chat.
 When Miller shows up, they waive the cover charge.
 I’m one of Doug’s boys now.

 “Hey, thanks a lot.”

 “You owe me a drink,” I laugh.
 I’m relieved he isn’t wearing a leisure suit, although his hairy chest is over-exposed.

 “I guess I should have dressed down,” Miller remarks, observing the jeans and tees crowd.
 The ripped knees and deconstructed tees fad has yet to arrive.